Agave syrup

 Agave syrup, also known as maguey syrup or agave nectar, is a sweetener commercially produced from several species of agave, including Agave tequilana (blue agave) and Agave salmiana.
-Blue-agave syrup contains 56% fructose as a sugar providing sweetening properties.
+Blue agave syrup contains 56% fructose and 12% glucose as sugars providing sweetening properties.

 Production

 To produce agave syrup from the Agave americana and A. tequilana plants, the leaves are cut off the plant after it has been growing for seven to fourteen years.
 The juice is then extracted from the core of the agave, called the piña.
 The juice is filtered, then heated to break the complex components (the polysaccharides) into simple sugars.
 The main polysaccharide is called fructan, a polymer of fructose molecules.
 This filtered juice is then concentrated to a syrupy liquid, slightly thinner than honey.
 Its color varies from light to dark amber, depending on the degree of processing.

 Agave salmiana is processed differently from Agave tequiliana.
 As the plant develops, it starts to grow a stalk called a quiote.
 The stalk is cut off before it fully grows, creating a hole in the center of the plant that fills with a liquid called aguamiel.
 The liquid is collected daily.
 The liquid is then heated, breaking down its complex components into fructose, glucose, and sucrose, and preventing it from fermenting into pulque.

 An alternative method used to process the agave juice without heat is described in a United States patent for a process that uses enzymes derived from the mold Aspergillus niger to convert the inulin-rich extract into fructose.
 In slightly greater detail, the polyfructose extract obtained from the mashed agave pulp is hydrolyzed via a chemical process patented in 1998, with inulin enzymes (obtained from Aspergillus niger), to produce a hydrolyzed fructose extract.
 Concentrating the fructose yields the familiar syrup.
 Agave syrup (nectar) is listed on the inventory of foods generally recognized as safe (GRAS) by the U.S. Food and Drug Administration.